Table of Contents

 The Enneagram is a model of human psyche based on a 3×3 arrangement resulting in 9 interconnected personality types.
 Each personality type also has a stress point and security point.
 For example, a Type 5 person may act like a Type 8 when feeling secure, or like a Type 7 during times of stress.
 Likewise, each type can have a “wing” of an adjacent number, thus resulting in 18 (or 27) total possible type variations.
 The Enneagram test is particularly popular in Christian communities though it is also widely used in secular communities as well.

-The DiSC assessment is more focused on behavior than some of the other other popular models, and is heavily used in the workplace particularly by many large employers.
+The DISC assessment is more focused on behavior than some of the other other popular models, and is heavily used in the workplace particularly by many large employers.

 Holland Codes (RIASEC)

 The Holland Codes were introduced by American psychologist John Holland in the 1970’s.
 It is one of the only personality theories that looks specifically at personality in relation to careers and vocational choices.
+As such, it’s one of our favorite models.

 The Big Five model, also referred to as OCEAN or the “Five Factor Model”, is a trait-based personality model which means it aims to help you better understand your traits without grouping them together into “types”.
-While not as widely-known at the MBTI or “16 Types” models, the Big Five generally has more support from academia and scores high marks for both its validity and reliability as a testing tool.
+While not as widely-known at the DISC or “16 Types” models, the Big Five generally has more support from academia and scores high marks for both its validity and reliability as a personality testing tool.
 The model evaluates personality traits each on a sliding scale of these five components: Openness, Conscientiousness, Extraversion, Agreeableness and Neuroticism.